Farm and ranch - Employment standards exceptions

 There are special rules for the employment of youth to protect their well-being and their education, but children doing chores on the farm or helping out around the home are not considered to be in an employment relationship or performing “work”.

 Youth employment rules have no effect on youth activities such as 4-H or branding parties and won’t stop friends and neighbours from helping each other as they have done for generations.

 - May only be employed in an artistic endeavour.

-- Can only be employed under the conditions of a permit issued by the employer to the Director of Employment Standards.
+- Can only be employed under the conditions of a permit issued by the Director of Employment Standards to the employer.